OSI-Schicht-8/joyport/README.md

 `portNumber` - selected gameport (0 or 1)

 ### Return value
 `portState` - bit map that identifies the device and the current state of that device.
+The output is compatible with the portState of the ReadJoyPort(http://amigadev.elowar.com/read/ADCD_2.1/Includes_and_Autodocs_3._guide/node0468.html) function from the lowlevel.library (V40).

 ## Description of the files